manjaro/manjaroiso/README.md

 An ISO can be built by downloading a copy of these configs, and running
 <pre>sudo buildiso</pre>
-in the net-openrc or ob-openrc folder (manjaroiso needs to be installed).
+in the net-openrc or openbox-openrc folder (manjaroiso needs to be installed).

 ISOs built using these configs can be found at [sourceforge] (https://sourceforge.net/projects/mefiles/files/Manjaro/).